Just2Deep/python_practice/Practice/README.md

 <h3>this contains solutions with different approaches for all the questions in https://www.geeksforgeeks.org/python-list-exercise/ </h3>

-python_practice_01.py # Swapping first and last element in a list python_practice_02.py # Python program to swap two elements in a list python_practice_03.py # Swap elements in string list python_practice_04.py # methods find the length of a list
+python_practice_01.py # Swapping first and last element in a list\n python_practice_02.py # Python program to swap two elements in a list python_practice_03.py # Swap elements in string list python_practice_04.py # methods find the length of a list